 GRACE (Gravity Recovery and Climate Experiment)

-Two identical spacecraft that, over a five-year period, will measure and
+GRACE (Gravity Recovery and Climate Experiment) consisted of two identical spacecraft that, over a five-year period, will measure and

 map variations in Earth's gravitational field, and track ocean circulation

 and the movement of ocean heat to the poles.
 Selected as the second mission

 program, the dual satellites of GRACE fly in the same orbital plane, one

 220 km behind the other, at an altitude of about 550 km.
 However, the distance

 between them changes as they are influenced differently by subtle gravitational